blue water overview in Croatia

 With a craggy coastline dominated by picturesque bays and thousands of islands, the Adriatic edge of Croatia is one of the world’s premier sailing destinations — whether you want to just chill out and take in the scenery of the Kornati Islands National Park (between Sibenik and Zadark) or visit more happening spots along the Dalmatian coast like Hvar, Brac, Vis, and Korcula.
 Angelina stands out for its fleet of modern sailing yachts and new luxury catamarans with swimming platforms, lounge areas, chic staterooms, and custom-designed interiors.
 Anyone who holds a skipper’s license can book a bareboat charter, while newbies on the water can hire a boat with a skipper, and luxury lovers can book with a skipper and a hospitality crew to prepare meals and serve drinks.

-Aqua Expeditions, worldwide
+Aqua Expeditions, Worldwide

-Fraser, worldwide
+Fraser, Worldwide

 Quasar Expeditions, Galapagos